The Ultimate Guide To Postgraduate Study

 Many charities offer small grants.
 Your university careers service may have a directory of these charitable organisations.

-Next steps
+Next steps for future postgraduate students

 - If you’re looking to progress to postgraduate study in the next couple of years, start visiting universities and open days!
 It’s a great way to meet the department where you might end up working.